Skip to main content

 A lot of the dialogue guiding film discussion is its function as a form of catharsis or wish-fulfillment for the masses, but storytelling also provides a neutral middle ground to explore the ambiguities of life.
 This puts it somewhat at odds with film’s function as a capitalist product that exists to serve a market.
 You don’t want to put out a product that will alienate large swaths of buyers.

 But Lamb is an independently financed and produced film, existing far outside the bubble of superheroes and dinosaurs.
-They generally have their premieres at exclusive film festivals before finding a streaming service to land on, and usually skip chain theaters altogether.
+They generally have their premieres at exclusive film festivals before begging theaters to screen them for a week before grafting themselves to a streaming service.
 Because indie-film lovers are already more proactive in their approach, these viewers are generally more receptive to open-ended filmmaking that defies the default aesthetics and questions posed by large studios.
 This audience might accept a film where the main character is so clearly wrong-headed because this audience expects to be challenged, and this turns the indie-film world into an exciting place for audiences and filmmakers who want to experience something truly fresh, novel, or even alarming.

 Detachment (2011)

 Independent film is in theory a perfect venue to explore something like the eroding power of loneliness.
 Many well-made indie-films have done just that.
-Yet even in independent film circles, you still don’t often see films centered on people who cope with their solitude through such drastic actions as Lamb.
+Yet even in independent film circles, not all films will leap quite as boldly as Lamb.
 Usually the endgame is just to illustrate that loneliness exists and is probably an inevitable byproduct of capitalism and then force your audience to marinate in their despair.
 I obviously can’t speak for every piece of art made on this very broad topic, but even so, I think the craziest thing a sympathetic person has done onscreen in the name of loneliness was that one time Joaquin Phoenix fell in love with his computer.

 The Passengers controversy is a really good case study of how the mainstream reacts to these kinds of questions.
 The film was slated as a star vehicle for both Jennifer Lawrence and Chris Pratt, whose hefty paychecks ($20 M and $12 M respectively) forecasted major box office returns.
 That film hinged on a character condemned to a life of eternal solitude when his hibernation pod malfunctions.
 When presented with an opportunity, he chooses to end his suffering by awakening someone else, even though that means she will face the same isolation.
 The internal effects that this choice has on both characters becomes the centerpiece of the film, opening the doors for discussion on human connectivity as a basic necessity, but that is not a discussion a lot of people wanted to have.
 Passengers received ravenous reviews upon release, and I still occasionally see the film weaponized against both Pratt and Lawrence.

 This is revealing to me given that mainstream audiences have shown they can embrace hard questions in something like Joker (still palatable enough to accrue a Best Picture nomination and a worldwide gross of a billion dollars) where something like Passengers elicits such vitriol within the mainstream audience.
-It’s not that viewers can’t appreciate the contradictions and complexity of the human experience, it’s just that we’re very specific in where we are willing to confront it.
+It’s not that viewers can’t appreciate the contradictions and complexity of the human experience, it's just that they tend to feel better equipped to scout certain territories over others.
+We can definitely explore why in a moment.

 By comparison, Breaking Bad is arguably the most acclaimed television series in history, and it poses questions about the nature of character sympathy.
 But questioning whether you’d be willing to become a master in the drug/crime underworld to provide for your family plays into the fantasy of living outside the law.
 (Walt himself eventually acknowledges that even as he rationalized he was doing all this for his family, in truth he played this game simply because it made him feel powerful.)
 We’re willing to participate in Walter’s murdering and lying and blackmailing knowing that it might reveal something about how the human responds to extreme circumstances.
 Meanwhile, a film like Passengers probes the human need for interaction under the same pretense and is met with significantly more pushback.